oiraqi/communizer/README.md

-# Communizer: A Collaborative Cloud-based Self-Protecting Software Communities Framework
+# A Collaborative Could-based Unsupervised Immunity Framework For Self-Protecting Software Communities

 Popular software has always been appealing to adversaries, as related vulnerabilities are synonymous with millions of exposed businesses.
 Collaborative intrusion detection, as well as software self-protection try to alleviate this situation, but lack either autonomy and adaptation or Internet-scale oversight and mitigation.